AlexandrosEmvoliadis/IoT-applications/Parkinson_detection/README.md

 Very small number of samples, containing outliers.
 Some options:
 1. Delete any feature contains outliers (will result to less features)
 2. Delete any sample that contains outliers (will result to even smaller dataset)
-3. Replace outliers by *IQR* method
+3. Replace outliers by *IQR* method (Chosen One)
+  - Detect Outliers via IQR
+  - Replace these values with a random sample from the same Class

 **CLASSIFICATION**